 - This case study forms part of LBO-2, originally released in 2016.

 Everyone came up with commendable plans providing solutions to environmental issues, from songs written in the indigenous language on the effects of climate change, to gardens and greenhouses for indigenous medicinal plants, to guided nature walks around the municipality.

-The workshops revealed that indigenous youth participants had taken to heart their role as inheritors of the land, resources, knowledge and values passed on to them by their ancestors – knowledge and values which we rely on greatly for achieving our 2050 vision, and which has great potential in terms of innovative, culturally appropriate solutions to emerging environmental problems.
-This initiative is called Project ‘Tawid’, the Kankana-ey word for ‘heritage’—and many indigenous youths know and appreciate that our land, our resources, and our culture are our ancestral heritage, which we pass on to the next generations.
+The workshops revealed that the indigenous youth participants had taken to heart their role as inheritors of the land, resources, knowledge and values passed on to them by their ancestors—knowledge and values which we rely on greatly for achieving our 2050 vision, and which has great potential in terms of innovative and culturally appropriate solutions to emerging environmental problems.
+The initiative is called Project Tawid—tawid being the Kankana-ey word for heritage—and many indigenous youths know and appreciate that our land, our resources, and our culture are our ancestral heritage, which we pass on to the next generations.